 Two measures of success in outcome budgeting in recent years have been the decline in the overall cost of government and the shifting of resources to strategic goal areas.
 The County has had much success in recent years in minimizing the cost of government.
-Taxpayers are paying \$978 more per capita for general County services than they did in 16 years ago in FY 92 when adjusted for inflation.
-In FY 92, the general budgeted cost per capita for County services (including schools and fee-based services including the fire levy, stormwater, solid waste, etc) was \$1,350 as compared to FY 08 per capita of \$2,328.
-The FY 08 adopted budget's general fund cost per capita is \$2,129, adjusted for inflation, which is \$845 more than the general fund cost per capital in FY 92 (N = \$1,284).
+Taxpayers are paying \$38.26 less per capita for general County services than they did in 17 years ago in FY 92 when adjusted for inflation.
+Not adjusted for inflation, in FY 92, the general budgeted cost per capita for County services (including schools and feebased services including the fire levy, stormwater, solid waste, etc) was \$1,284.19 as compared to FY 09 per capita of \$2,230.84.